NbAiLab/notram/guides/flax.md

 config.save_pretrained(model_dir)
 ```
 ### Train the model
-Currently using this train script
+Currently using this train script.
+This can be run directly if you cloned the repo by "sh ./run.sh".

 ```bash
 ./run_mlm_flax.py \